 Entertainment U2: A timeline of the different eras of the Irish band U2 lead singer Bono performs at the Nassau Veterans Memorial Coliseum in Uniondale on March 9,1992, during the band's Irony and Dance era.
 Photo Credit: Newsday/Ari Mintz By ROBERT SPUHLER July 15, 2015 2:58 PM Print Share fbShare Tweet Email Any band with a career as long and a catalog as large as those of U2 will shift and change over time; one creative well runs dry, then another is drilled.
 But few music act histories can be as easily divided as that of the Irish foursome.
 From white flags at Red Rocks to tour announcements at KMart, here's a timeline of the life of U2.
 Four Lads from Dublin Time Period: 1979-1983 Albums: "Boy," "October," "War" Marked By: The innocent belief that a song could change the world.
 Examples: "Sunday Bloody Sunday," "40" The Irish in America Time Period: 1984-1989 Albums: "The Unforgettable Fire," "The Joshua Tree," "Rattle and Hum" Marked By: An exploration -- and in some cases, the theft of -- Americana in all forms.
 Examples: "Angel of Harlem," "Desire" Irony and Dance Time Period: 1991-1999 Albums: "Achtung Baby," "Zooropa," "Pop" Marked By: Deep influences of both European dance music and ironic detachment.
 Examples: "Mofo," "Mysterious Ways," the entire PopMart tour The Biggest Band in the World Time Period: 2000-2004 Albums: "All That You Can't Leave Behind," "How to Dismantle an Atomic Bomb" Marked By: Albums filled with stadium-sized choruses and global-sized ambitions.
 Examples: "Beautiful Day," "Elevation," "Vertigo" Turning Inward Time Period: 2009-current Albums: "No Line on the Horizon," "Songs of Innocence" Marked By: Some of Bono's most personal and confessional lyrics.
-Examples: "Iris (Hold Me Close)," "Cedarwood Road" By ROBERT SPUHLER Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Examples: "Iris (Hold Me Close)," "Cedarwood Road" By ROBERT SPUHLER Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.